This post may contain affiliate links. Please see my disclosure policy for details.

 Here is my complete guide to Kamakhya temple Guwahati with everything you need to know before you visit.

 How to reach Kamakhya Temple in Guwahati

-Guwahati is the gateway to the North East of India, so you’ll most likely be landing into the international airport there.
+Guwahati is the gateway to the North East of India, so you’ll most likely be landing at the international airport there.
 It’s a huge city spread across a wide area.